vippsas/vipps-developers/common-topics/reserve-and-capture.md

 will be automatically released after a few days if using the eCom API, and (by default) released immediately with the ePayment API.

-For the eCom API it is also possible to do a partial capture and send an optional parameter to explicitly free the remaining amount immediately.
+For the eCom API, it is also possible to do a partial capture and send an optional parameter to explicitly free the remaining amount immediately.